Wuben Flashlight News

 What's the difference between 'lumens', 'candela', 'lux' and 'throw'?

 Having the correct flashlight for the correct job is important.
-Using a 5 lumens keychain torch for search and rescue probably won't help much and using a 12000 lumens flood torch (such as the Wuben A9) is going to be more than what you need for when locking a gate at night.
-So let's look at some important torch related definitions:
+Using a 5-lumen keychain torch for search and rescue probably won't help much and using a 12000 lumens flood torch (such as the Wuben A9) is going to be more than what you need for locking a gate at night.
+So let's look at some important torch-related definitions:

 What is a Lumen?